 Skip to contents

-This function is used to allocate facilities in a continuous location problem.
-It uses the accumulated cost algorithm to find the optimal location for the facilities based on the demand, travel time, and weights for the demand, and target travel time threshold and share of the demand to be covered.
+allocation() allocate facilities in a continuous location problem.
+It uses the accumulated cost algorithm to find the optimal location for the facilities based on the share of the demand to be covered.

 Usage